verivital/nnv/code/nnv/examples/Submission/CAV2020_ImageStar/README.md

 2. Comparison of the Polytope and ImageStar methods on VGG16 and VGG19.
 3. Comparison of the exact and approximate scheme of the ImageStar methods on VGG16 and VGG19.

-Each reproducible figure and table is discussed next.
+Each reproducible figure and table is discussed next, with installation instructions and more below.
 While one can reproduce any figure and table from a script, they may all be reproduced through this script:

 https://github.com/verivital/nnv/blob/master/code/nnv/examples/Submission/CAV2020_ImageStar/reproduce_CAV2020_ImageStar.m